xunzhang/parasol/README.md

  (0.5,1) -> (0, 0.5) -> (1,0.5) -> (0.5, 1) -> (0.5, 0.25) -> (0.25, 0.25)
 ```

-Whisper
+Whispers
 -------
 Since Python is slow, I am now rewriting a C++ version which is called [Paracel](http://code.dapps.douban.com/paracel).

-If you are using parasol, let me know.
+If you are using parasol/paracel, let me know.

 Any bugs and related problems, just ping me: <wuhong@douban.com>.